busilas/OOP/Unit12/README.md

 ## Description

-Submit all of the tasks below:
+Submit of the Summative Assessment below:

-- ✅ Exercise XX.X
-- ✅ Exercise XX.X
-- ✅ Exercise XX.X
-- ✅ Exercise XX.X
-- ✅ Exercise XX.X
-- ✅ Exercise XX.X
+- ✅ e-Portfolio Submission